matthewlehner/matthewlehner.net/src/pages/2015-09-30-react-hot-module-replacement-with-webpack/index.md

 ---
 title: Using Webpack's Hot Module Replacement with React
-date: 2015-09-30T17:23Z
+date: 2015-09-30
 meta_description: Set up webpack to provide hot module replacement for React.
 Using BabelJS and the babel-preset-react-hmre preset, enabling HMR is only a few lines of configuration.
 tags: [react]
 path: "/react-hot-module-replacement-with-webpack"
 ---

-Out of the box, webpack supports a fancy new alternative to refreshing to see if your changes worked called hot module replacement, or HMR.
+Out of the box, webpack supports a fancy new alternative to live reload to see if your changes worked called hot module replacement, or HMR.
 At its core, HMR works by watching changes to files, and signaling the browser to replace specific modules, or functions, but not reload the entire page.